alessandrocandolini/di-alternatives/README.md

 * [kotest](https://kotest.io/) for unit, integration and property-based testing (bye bye junit!)
 * [coil](https://github.com/coil-kt/coil) for images

-Limited usage of Google's androidx stack has been made, on purpose.
+Limited usage of Google's androidx/jetpack stack has been made on purpose (with the exception of the new jetpack compose).
 This repo is about concepts, not about mastering a particular tech stack.
+Also, i'm quite opinionated on androidx/jetpack libraries being badly designed, pretty disfunctional, and being just a badly re-invented wheel that could be achieved with better, more general, more re-usable abstractions.